Hello, I'm Zurab Kirkitadze

 - Statistical analysis that is proven by the Diploma Supplement see here

-- Accounting, microeconomics and macroeconomics that is proven by bachelor's official transcript of records
+- Accounting, microeconomics and macroeconomics that is proven by bachelor's official transcript of records. you can also these lessons on my website of courses

 - Basic knowledge of HTML, javascript and CSS (i created 15 static websites)